 True Japanese chefs are artists and take the aesthetics and quality of ingredients seriously when preparing food, however, this has gone by the wayside in many sushi restaurants.
 The chefs have to use the ingredients the restaurant owners buy from food manufacturers… Food colorings, excitotoxins (MSG), harmful preservatives, and transfats are everywhere in those products.
 Let’s closely examine the favorite items from any typical sushi menu….

-1. Don’t order the Seaweed Salad – Food coloring is added to make that bright green color as are additional harmful preservatives.
-Yellow #5 has the strongest link to severe allergic reactions and Blue #1 has caused brain cancer in lab animals.
+1. Don’t order the Seaweed Salad without asking about the ingredients – Food coloring is typically added to make that bright green color.
+Yellow #5 is linked to hyperactivity and allergic reactions.
+Blue #1 has caused brain cancer in lab animals.

 4. Eliminate Imitation Crab – This the typical “fish” found in the California roll and many other rolls.
-This stick of processed crap is really comprised of minced fish meat from several different fishes left over in some factory somewhere, dosed with fillers of egg whites, gluten, artificial colors, sorbitol, and a bunch of other ingredients like hydrolyzed soy protein and disodium inosinate – forms of MSG, which are excitotoxins that are horrible chemicals that wreak havoc on the human bodies.
-Check out this link to see a picture of all the ingredients in your “Japanese crab”.
-If you want to read more on why excitotoxins are dangerous check out this book or just even read the free reviews on amazon: “Excitotoxins: The Taste That Kills”
+This stick of processed crap is really comprised of minced fish meat from several different fishes left over in some factory somewhere, dosed with fillers of egg whites, gluten, artificial colors, sorbitol, and a bunch of other ingredients like hydrolyzed soy protein and disodium inosinate – forms of MSG, which are excitotoxins that are horrible chemicals that wreak havoc on the human bodies and make you eat more than you should.
+See a picture of all the ingredients in typical imitation crab below.

 5. Freak out on Farmed Salmon – I would say the majority of sushi restaurants serve farmed salmon.
 This stuff is dreadful – the poor fish are fed lots of corn, antibiotics, food coloring pellets to make them turn bright pink and left to grow in toxic pools with high levels of chemical pesticides.
 The main reason why salmon is healthy for you is because of the Omega 3 fatty acids, how is a farmed fish eating corn going to provide any of those nutrients to you?
 Did you know farmed salmon has about 50 extra calories per 3 ounce serving than wild salmon and contains half as much of the available Omega 3?
 Just choose other types of fish – here’s a great guide to sustainable and safe fish that my friends at EDF shared with me.
 They partnered with Monterey Bay Aquarium to create it.
 There’s also a Seafood Watch App available on the iTunes store as well as Android Market for free!
 Although I don’t go there often because it’s too far from my house – New Zealand Café is one of the places that serves wild salmon sushi.